 Your Body's Energy Crisis

-Centuries ago, we could use up all that energy much more quickly because not only were most of us consuming far fewer calories, we were moving in much more physically demanding ways.
-Today, though, our lifestyle is so different that we have to put more effort into making sure we’re regularly raising our heart rate, using our muscles and pushing our bodies to work hard for what they are receiving in return—namely calories.
+Centuries ago, we could use up all that energy much more quickly because we consumed far fewer calories and moved in much more physically demanding ways.
+Today, though, our lifestyle is so different that we have to make more of an effort to regularly raise our heart rate, use our muscles, and push our bodies to work hard for what they are receive in return — namely calories.

 Here are three key reasons why it can be so much more difficult to expend our energy (i.e., burn calories) these days:

-Once upon a time, humans had to work a lot harder just to get food, water and shelter.
-We had to use muscle strength and endurance to tend to crops and carry heavy objects—baskets full of the harvest, buckets of water.
-All of that burned calories.
+Once upon a time, humans had to work a lot harder just to get food, water, and shelter.
+We had to use muscle strength and endurance to tend to crops and carry heavy objects — baskets full of the harvest, buckets of water.
+All of that movement burned calories.

-Today’s technology, transportation and system of economics make getting around and finding what we need a lot easier, so many of us don’t have to move our bodies in the same laborious way, of course.
-We drive to the grocery store, put our items in a wheeled cart and only lift them when loading the car and bringing them into the house.
+We drive to the grocery store, put our items in a wheeled cart, and only lift them when loading the car and bringing them into the house.
 Home grocery delivery requires even less effort, bringing every ingredient right to your door with a few clicks of the mouse.

-We expend fewer calories in other ways, too—talking to friends through text message or video chat instead of visiting them, sitting at a desk for work instead of using our physical strength to get a job done, buying furniture instead of building it, throwing the laundry in the washing machine instead of scrubbing it ourselves and so on.
-Many of the ways we live today are conveniently wonderful, but they mean that we have to be more aware of moving our bodies and prioritize the ways we will burn calories.
+We expend fewer calories in other ways, too — talking to friends through text message or video chat instead of visiting them, sitting at a desk for work instead of using our physical strength to get a job done, buying furniture instead of building it, throwing the laundry in the washing machine instead of scrubbing it ourselves, and so on.
+Many of the ways we live today are conveniently wonderful, but they mean that we have to make an effort to move our bodies and to prioritize the ways we will burn calories.

 Solution: Get your heart pumping and challenge your muscles in some way every single day for at least 30 minutes (you can even break up the time; three 10-minute periods of activity are just as effective).

-Whether it’s a session at the gym (jogging on the treadmill, lifting weights, taking a fitness class), walking outside with a friend, taking the stairs instead of the elevator, working in your garden or riding your bicycle, burning calories (and fat) and building lean muscle are essential to maintaining a healthy weight and helping you accomplish daily tasks with ease.
+Find an activity.
+Suggestions?
+Jog on a treadmill, lift weights, take a fitness class, walk outside with a friend, take the stairs instead of the elevator, work in your garden, or ride your bicycle.
+Burning calories (and fat) and building lean muscle are essential to maintaining a healthy weight and helping you accomplish daily tasks with ease.

-And because there are so many choices, we need to understand how the foods and amounts we’re eating affect body fat, metabolism, body composition and body mass index—all important to maintaining a healthy weight.
+Solution: Become mindful of your food choices and what you actually consuming.
+Smart supermarket shopping, along with savvy snacking and making wise decisions about eating out/take-out, and holiday eating can make a huge difference.
+And because there are so many choices, we need to understand how the foods, and amounts we’re eating affect, body fat, metabolism, body composition, and body mass index — all important to maintaining a healthy weight.
 Spend a little time tracking how many calories you consume (write down what you eat and drink throughout the day for a week or two to get a sense of your intake) and how many you burn (calculate your metabolic rate here) on an average day.